workbit-io/word-output-task/issues.md

 # ilt-av
   1. Need to export assets folder with videos and audio as external link to the source is the only way to insert media

+# ilt-text
+  1. Fix spacing

+# ilt-image
+  1. WHen generating HEADING_3 component needs to display image if present